Capital City

 Income Tax

-No state or income tax on individuals.
+Alaska does not impose a state income tax on individuals.

 Employer Tax